-•Pioneer a national patient safety research agenda that builds and catalyzes a patient safety research workforce across primary, ambulatory and tertiary care settings with new approaches and technologies.
+Pioneer a national patient safety research agenda with new approaches and technologies that builds and supports a patient safety research workforce across primary, ambulatory and tertiary care settings.

-•Engage partners from non-profit, for profit and government settings that can innovate, lead and educate current and future practitioners.
+Engage partners from non-profit, corporate and government settings to innovate, lead and educate current and future practitioners.

-•Collaborate with leaders in patient safety and healthcare quality improvement to change the culture of healthcare delivery so that patient safety becomes first among the values for all practitioners and health delivery systems.
+Collaborate with leaders in patient safety and healthcare quality improvement to change the culture of healthcare delivery so that patient safety is first among the values for all practitioners and health delivery systems.